WouterKlein/plant-humanities/docs/cinnamon/README.md

 [^ref23]: Irene Fattacciu, “The Resilience and Boomerang Effect of Chocolate: A Product’s Globalization and Commodification”, in: Bethany Aram and Bartolomé Yun-Casalilla (eds.), _Global Goods and the Spanish Empire, 1492-1824: Circulation, Resistance and Diversity_ (Houndmills and Basingstoke: Palgrave Macmillan 2014) 255-273.

-[^ref24]: Francisco Mallari, S.J., “The Mindanao Cinnamon”, _Philippine Quarterly of Culture and Society_, 2:4 (1974) 190-194; and Russell K. Skowronek, “Cinnamon, Ceramics, and Silks: Tracking the Manila Galleon Trade in the Creation of the World Economy”, in: Chunming Wu (ed.), _Early Navigation in the Asia-Pacific Region: A Maritime Archaeological Perspective_ (Singapore: Springer Science+Business Media 2016) 59-74.
+[^ref24]: Francisco Mallari, S.J., “The Mindanao Cinnamon”, _Philippine Quarterly of Culture and Society_, 2:4 (1974) 190-194; and Russell K. Skowronek, “"Cinnamon, Ceramics, and Silks: Tracking the Manila Galleon Trade in the Creation of the World Economy”, in: Chunming Wu (ed.), _Early Navigation in the Asia-Pacific Region: A Maritime Archaeological Perspective_ (Singapore: Springer Science+Business Media 2016) 59-74.

 [^ref25]: Bleichmar, _Visible Empire_, 123-126.